Checkmarx/JS-SCP/src/database-security/connections.md

 Of course, if the attacker has root access, he/she could see the file which brings us to the most secure thing you can do - encrypt the file.

-Reminder that instead of `require`ing the configuration file, it was loaded as a regular text file and then parsed as JSON.
-This may prevent code execution in case a configuration file gets compromised.
+Note that required file path includes the `.json` suffix: this tells Node.js to load and parse the content as JSON and not as a regular JavaScript file, preventing code execution.

 ## Database Credentials